-Voluntary Hospitals Limit Care for Contagious Disease Patients
+Voluntary Hospitals Limit Care for Contagious Disease Patients have to seek services at governmental hospitals.

-The increasing prominence of technology and the physicians who employed these impressive new tools expressed itself in another particularly tenacious way.
-Voluntary hospitals maintained a charitable mission, advanced a medical science orientation, but were starting to move away from admitting chronic patients, including those with contagious diseases.
-Such patients would have to seek services at governmental hospitals.
 As a result, patients at public hospitals started to be seen as wards of the state and generally terminal.
 That is, they were not seen to be "worthy" due to socially-framed diseases like alcoholism, insanity, and sexually transmitted diseases such as syphilis and gonorrhea, as well as contagious diseases like tuberculosis.